 Oil pulling took off like a granola rocket in the natural cures crowd.
 There are now countless websites and blogs devoted to the benefits of this ancient Indian treatment, full of before and after pictures, tips and flowery testimonials from people who say it's drastically improved their health.
 Oil pulling is said to treat chronic pain, insomnia, cavities, allergies, thrombosis, diabetes, asthma, bad breath, gingivitis, digestive issues, meningitis, low energy, heart disease, kidney disease, "toxic bodily waste," PMS, leukemia and even AIDS.
 Oil pulling, it would seem, is truly a life-changing medical miracle.

 That said, all the supporting evidence behind the supposed medical benefits of oil pulling is of the anecdotal variety ("This really works!
 Try it."), the same sort of testimonials one sees attached to a variety of dubious health nostrums.
 Scientific research documenting that oil pulling really works — and how it works — is

-That said, there's no real harm to oil pulling: Its benefits may be unproven, and it may perform no better a job of promoting oral hygiene than ordinary dental rinse or mouthwash will, but it also doesn't produce any known detrimental effects, so all one really risks in undertaking it is the cost of the oil.
+That said, is there any real harm to oil pulling?
+Its benefits may be unproven, and it may perform no better a job of promoting oral hygiene than ordinary dental rinse or mouthwash will, but are you risking anything in undertaking it other than the cost of the oil?
+It a nutshell, possibly: